menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Bunker Hill is generally considered to be a blue-collar town.
-38.82% of the Bunker Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Bunker Hill is a town of professionals, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Bunker Hill who work in office and administrative support (12.74%), management occupations (9.97%), and teaching (9.46%).
+Bunker Hill is a blue-collar town, with 36.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bunker Hill is a town of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Bunker Hill who work in office and administrative support (15.93%), teaching (10.60%), and management occupations (9.92%).

 Also of interest is that Bunker Hill has more people living here who work in computers and math than 95% of the places in the US.